Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Dân tríBáo Dân trí13/06/2025

-On Friday morning, June 13, the global financial market was "shaken" by the news that Israel had launched a large-scale military campaign, codenamed "Operation Rising Lion", targeting many targets in Iran.
+On the morning of Friday, June 13, the global financial market was "shaken" by the news that Israel had launched a large-scale military campaign, codenamed "Operation Rising Lion", targeting many targets in Iran.

 The pre-emptive air strike, believed to have targeted nuclear and military facilities and the residences of senior officials, marked a dangerous escalation in the already tense confrontation between the two Middle Eastern countries.

-The sudden drop was followed by a series of other altcoins falling.
-Ether (ETH), the second largest coin, recorded an even deeper decline, at one point losing more than 9% of its value, falling to the $2,500 region.
-Other coins such as Solana (SOL), XRP, and Cardano (ADA) were not spared the same fate, with drops ranging from 5% to 10%.
+This sudden drop was followed by a series of other altcoins crashing.
+Ether (ETH), the second largest coin, recorded an even deeper drop, at one point losing more than 9% of its value, falling to the $2,500 region.
+Other coins such as Solana (SOL), XRP and Cardano (ADA) were not spared the same fate, with drops ranging from 5% to 10%.

 Huge wave of liquidation and "runaway" mentality

 Investor panic is best illustrated by position liquidation data.
-According to Coinglass, over $1.15 billion worth of long orders across the market have been wiped out in the past 24 hours.
+According to Coinglass statistics, over $1.15 billion worth of long orders across the market have been wiped out in the past 24 hours alone.

-The number is huge, showing the scale of the sell-off and the losses suffered by leveraged traders.
-The largest liquidation order was recorded on Binance, with a BTC/USDT position worth $201.31 million.
+The figure is huge, showing the scale of the sell-off and the losses suffered by leveraged traders.
+The largest liquidation order was recorded on Binance, with a BTC/USDT position worth up to $201.31 million.

 Experts say that in the context of direct military conflict and escalating geopolitical instability, investors tend to prioritize liquidity and safety over long-term investment stories.

-This sentiment was also shared by Caroline Mauron, co-founder of Orbit Markets, who said that cryptocurrencies are reacting negatively to the news of the airstrike, similar to other risk assets.
-She predicted that in the short term, geopolitical developments will be the main factor driving prices, rather than technical analysis or on-chain data.
+This sentiment is also shared by Caroline Mauron, co-founder of Orbit Markets, who believes that cryptocurrencies are reacting negatively to the news of the airstrike, similar to other risk assets.
+She predicts that in the short term, geopolitical developments will be the main factor driving prices, rather than technical analysis or on-chain data.

 Bitcoin sụt mạnh, hơn 1 tỷ USD bị xóa sổ vì căng thẳng Trung Đông - 1